Joined Stern 1996

 Baruch Lev is the Philip Bardes Professor of Accounting and Finance at New York University Stern School of Business.
 In his current position, Professor Lev teaches courses in accounting, financial analysis and investor relations.

 Professor Lev has been with NYU over 20 years.
-His primary research areas of interest include corporate governance; earnings management; financial accounting; financial statement analysis; intangible assets/intellectual capital; capital markets; and mergers and acquisitions.
-Professor Lev is the author of six books including Intangibles: Management, Measurement, and Reporting, Winning Investors Over (2012), and most recently: The End of Accounting and The Path Forward for Investors and Managers (Wiley, 2016).
-Lev has published over 100 research studies in the leading accounting, finance and economic journals and received numerous awards and honorary doctorates.
+His primary research areas of interest include financial statement and investment analyses; intangible assets/intellectual capital; management and valuation; capital markets; and mergers and acquisitions.
+Professor Lev is the author of six books including Intangibles: Management, Measurement, and Reporting (2001), Winning Investors Over (2012), and most recently: The End of Accounting and The Path Forward for Investors and Managers (Wiley, 2016).
+Lev has published over 120 research studies in the leading accounting, finance and economic journals and received numerous awards and honorary doctorates.

 Professor Lev received his Bachelor of Accounting degree from Hebrew University, Jerusalem; his Master of Business Administration and his doctorate degrees from the University of Chicago.

 Bar-Hava, K., F. Gu, and B. Lev (2019)

 Market Evidence On Investor Preference for Fewer Directorship